daeuiot/TSACharacterCreator/README.md

 # TSACharacterCreator
-A character creator for Avatar: The Second Age, a conversion of FFG EotE/Genasys system for Avatar by Melonlord
+A character creator for Avatar: The Second Age, a conversion of FFG EotE/Genasys system for Avatar by Melonlord made with JavaFX